theodo/googleads-php-lib/README_STANDARDIZE.md

 =========

  * With a python custom script:
+    * Get Sensiolabs php cs fixer there : http://cs.sensiolabs.org/
-    * EXECUTE cs php fixer BEFORE !!!
+    * EXECUTE cs php fixer BEFORE standardizing!!!
 (Will give very bad results otherwise)
     * ```python standardize.py``` (For now it justs takes the src/ folder)
     * Remove the first space that is at the first line of your first file generated